Multiscale-Genomics/mg-docs/docs/howto/howto_logging.rst

    logger.info("Processing Text")

 This logging has been implemented within the `mg-process-test <https://github.com/Multiscale-Genomics/mg-process-test>`_ repository within the process_test.py and within the testTool.py scripts.
-There is no logging within the @task as from this it is possible to return an actual object that can then be checked by the run() function to determine the correct error to return to the main workflow.
+There is no logging within the @task as from this it is possible to return an actual object that can then be checked by the run() function to determine the correct error to return to the main pipeline.